-In addition to what may be called differences in interpretation of classical music, presentation, and aesthetic approaches among gharanas (lineages), our gharana employs bansuri with 7 finger holes, as invented by Pannalal Ghosh, which are more difficult to master than the 6 hole bansuri played by most other gharanas.
+In addition to what may be called differences in interpretation of classical music, presentation, and aesthetic approaches among gharanas (lineages), our gharana employs bansuri with 7 finger holes, as invented by Pannalal Ghosh, which are considerably more difficult to master than the 6 hole bansuri played by most other gharanas.
 This is something requiring careful consideration before deciding to study this style of bansuri.
 In the interest of authenticity, a 7 hole bansuri is required for lessons.

 After listening to some of the examples above, I think you will have a better understanding of bansuri and will be able to make a more informed decision as to whether learning our style is something you want to pursue.

 The flute size that I generally start beginners on is a bansuri in the key of B, unless someone has very large hands and/or long fingers, in which case a bansuri in the key of A might be preferable.
 Please email me if you do have relatively large hands and long fingers, and I can send the links for a larger flute.